A few of our favorite hikes.

 The Beehive Trail

-The Beehive trail in Acadia NP ascends a 450ft Beehive mountain, 1.4 miles round trip.
+The Beehive trail in Acadia NP ascends 450ft along Beehive mountain, 1.4 miles round trip.
 This trail requires you to traverse an uneven trail and navigate some iron rungs.
 The views are beautiful, including my favorite, looking back down on Sand Beach.
 There are steep drop offs without railings.
 This can be a dangerous trail, don’t attempt if you have a fear of heights or in bad weather.

 -